rrwick/Porechop/README.md

                 [--extra_middle_trim_bad_side EXTRA_MIDDLE_TRIM_BAD_SIDE]
                 [--min_split_read_size MIN_SPLIT_READ_SIZE]

 Porechop: a tool for finding adapters in Oxford Nanopore reads, trimming them from the ends and splitting reads with internal adapters

 optional arguments:
   -h, --help                        show this help message and exit

 Main options:
-  -i INPUT, --input INPUT          FASTA or FASTQ of input reads (required) -o OUTPUT, --output OUTPUT       Filename for FASTA or FASTQ of trimmed reads (if not set, trimmed
+  -i INPUT, --input INPUT           FASTA/FASTQ of input reads or a directory which will be recursively
-                                   reads will be printed to stdout) --format {auto,fasta,fastq,fasta.gz,fastq.gz}
+                                    searched for FASTQ files (required) -o OUTPUT, --output OUTPUT        Filename for FASTA or FASTQ of trimmed reads (if not set, trimmed reads will be printed to stdout) --format {auto,fasta,fastq,fasta.gz,fastq.gz}
                                     Output format for the reads - if auto, the format will be chosen based on the output filename or the input read format (default: auto) -v VERBOSITY, --verbosity VERBOSITY
                                     Level of progress information: 0 = none, 1 = some, 2 = lots, 3 = full
                                     - output will go to stdout if reads are saved to a file and stderr if reads are printed to stdout (default: 1) -t THREADS, --threads THREADS     Number of threads to use for adapter alignment (default: 8) --version                         show program's version number and exit

 Barcode binning settings:
   Control the binning of reads based on barcodes (i.e. barcode demultiplexing)

   -b BARCODE_DIR, --barcode_dir BARCODE_DIR
                                     Reads will be binned based on their barcode and saved to separate files in this directory (incompatible with --output) --barcode_threshold BARCODE_THRESHOLD
-                                   A read must have at least this percent identity to a barcode to be binned (default: 75.0) --barcode_diff BARCODE_DIFF      If the difference between a read's best barcode identity and its second-best barcode identity is less than this value, it will not be put in a barcode bin (to exclude cases which are too close to call) (default: 5.0) --require_two_barcodes           Reads will only be put in barcode bins if they have a strong match for the barcode on both their start and end (default: a read can be binned with a match at its start or end)
+                                    A read must have at least this percent identity to a barcode to be binned (default: 75.0) --barcode_diff BARCODE_DIFF       If the difference between a read's best barcode identity and its second-best barcode identity is less than this value, it will not be put in a barcode bin (to exclude cases which are too close to call) (default: 5.0) --require_two_barcodes            Reads will only be put in barcode bins if they have a strong match for the barcode on both their start and end (default: a read can be binned with a match at its start or end) --untrimmed                       Bin reads but do not trim the ends (appropriate if reads are to be used with Nanopolish) (default: False)

 Adapter search settings:
   Control how the program determines which adapter sets are present

   --adapter_threshold ADAPTER_THRESHOLD
                                     An adapter set has to have at least this percent identity to be labelled as present and trimmed off (0 to 100) (default: 90.0) --check_reads CHECK_READS         This many reads will be aligned to all possible adapters to determine which adapter sets are present (default: 10000) --scoring_scheme SCORING_SCHEME   Comma-delimited string of alignment scores: match,mismatch, gap open, gap extend (default: 3,-6,-5,-2)

 End adapter settings:
   Control the trimming of adapters from read ends

   --end_size END_SIZE               The number of base pairs at each end of the read which will be
                                     searched for adapter sequences (default: 150) --min_trim_size MIN_TRIM_SIZE     Adapter alignments smaller than this will be ignored (default: 4) --extra_end_trim EXTRA_END_TRIM   This many additional bases will be removed next to adapters found at the ends of reads (default: 2) --end_threshold END_THRESHOLD     Adapters at the ends of reads must have at least this percent identity to be removed (0 to 100) (default: 75.0)

 Middle adapter settings:
   Control the splitting of read from middle adapters

   --discard_middle                  Reads with middle adapters will be discarded (default: reads with
                                     middle adapters are split) (this option is on by default when outputting reads into barcode bins) --middle_threshold MIDDLE_THRESHOLD
                                     Adapters in the middle of reads must have at least this percent identity to be found (0 to 100) (default: 85.0) --extra_middle_trim_good_side EXTRA_MIDDLE_TRIM_GOOD_SIDE
                                     This many additional bases will be removed next to middle adapters on their "good" side (default: 10) --extra_middle_trim_bad_side EXTRA_MIDDLE_TRIM_BAD_SIDE
                                     This many additional bases will be removed next to middle adapters on their "bad" side (default: 100) --min_split_read_size MIN_SPLIT_READ_SIZE
                                     Post-split read pieces smaller than this many base pairs will not be outputted (default: 1000)
 ```